gala-at-work/Product_Case_1/README.md

 - What is the objective of this app?

 **Assumptions:**
-- The user can use a mobile phone / tablet
+- The user can use a mobile phone / tablet even though the app is target to non-tech savvy users

 **Pain Points** - I would try to understand the pain points of potential users by surveys, interviews, focus groups and other methods.
 For the purpose of the case study I will assume some pain points